 Dense Memory Cluster (DMC)

-nodes), four DMC nodes configured with two Tesla M2070 cards each, and four DMC nodes configured with four Tesla K20m cards each.
+The DMC has 14 NVIDIA GPU (Graphic Processing Unit) chips.
+These are a combination of: one node with two Tesla P100 cards with 16 GB of memory, one node with four Volta V100 cards with 32 GB of memory, and two nodes with four Ampere A100 cards with 40 GB of memory.
 These multicore GPU chips are similar to those in video cards, but are installed as math coprocessors.
 This can give significant performance advantages for software that has been adapted to use these processors.

-Conventional processing capacity - 31.24 TFLOPs
+Conventional processing theoretical peak capacity - 236 TFLOPs

-Single precision GPU capacity - 74.92 TFLOPs
+Single precision theoretical peak GPU capacity - 233 TFLOPs

-Double precision GPU capacity - 23.53 TFLOPs
+Double precision theoretical peak GPU capacity - 117 TFLOPs